hyperledger/firefly-fir/text/0012-namespace-isolation.md

 If the namespace has a `remoteName` configured, the event manager will substitute in the local `name` before processing the event.

+If an event cannot be mapped to a known namespace, it will be ignored.

 ## FireFly CLI

+The CLI supports a new flag `--multiparty=false` to define a default namespace without multi-party mode enabled.
+This will result in a single namespace with only the configured blockchain and token plugins (no data exchange or shared storage).

-The CLI will be enhanced to support defining a default namespace without multiparty mode enabled (which also implies no org/node registration).
-The default behavior of the CLI will continue to be generating a "multiparty" namespace.
+The default behavior of the CLI will continue to be generating a multi-party namespace.

 # Drawbacks
 [drawbacks]: #drawbacks